Bread7/InterviewBank/README.md

-# Interview Bank and Technical Discussions
+# Interview Bank and Technical Discussions By GreenHat

 <figure>
 <a href="https://github.com/Bread7/InterviewBank"><img src=".gitbook/assets/Greenhat2.gif"></a>
 <figcaption>Animation Credit: <a href="https://www.vecteezy.com/free-videos/technology"> vecteezy</a></figcaption>
 </figure>

+## Introduction

 Welcome!
 We are greenhats, a group of tech enthusiasts interested in cybersecurity and anything IT related.
 Currently, we are all students studying in Singapore Institute of Technology (SIT) that will graduate together as class of 2026.